LibrariesHacked/openlibrary-search/README.md

 # Open Library database

-> Task: to use Open Library bibliographic data to search books based upon a pre-defined subset of ISBNs, and find all associated ISBNs.

 Open Library is an online free library of bibliographic data and includes [large data dumps](https://openlibrary.org/developers/dumps).

 This project provides instructions for importing the data into a PostgreSQL database and some sample queries to test the database.